Photo courtesy of Chaya Acevedo.

 One of the toughest challenges for families is simply knowing how to support their child.
 When Acevedo was first hospitalized, unsure of what she could safely eat, her dad brought her steamed vegetables while her siblings hit up the family’s favorite pizzeria.
 She sat alone and cried, thinking, “Am I never going to eat pizza again?”

 This gap in understanding can leave children feeling isolated and families grasping for answers.
-But as awareness grows, kids often learn — quicker than Acevedo, and much quicker than her family did — that they can still enjoy their favorite foods.
+But as awareness grows, kids often learn that they can still enjoy their favorite foods.

-For Acevedo, this learning curve sparked tension at home.
-At a diner, she asked for a Diet Coke, but her dad said no. She tried to explain that Diet Coke wouldn’t affect her blood sugar, but still, she didn’t feel like she could push back — he was her parent.
+For Acevedo, this learning curve created friction with her family.
+For instance, at a diner, she asked for a Diet Coke, but her dad said no. She tried to explain that Diet Coke wouldn’t affect her blood sugar, but didn’t feel like she could push back on her father.
 So she just sat there and cried.

 This confusion is common, especially between Type 1 and Type 2 diabetes, and especially among communities that are disproportionately affected by Type 2 diabetes.
 It’s no surprise that when caregivers of children with T1D are more educated about the condition, their kids have lower blood glucose levels.
 However, research has shown that Latino families need more culturally tailored education and support to bridge these gaps.

 Over time, Acevedo reassured her dad and his side of the family that she could eat most foods with proper management.
-Now, with the hype around the new Barbie — largely from women content creators with T1D — this message may be reaching more families.
-One semi-viral TikTok video by @sugarcoatedsisters featured their version of the Barbie character holding an oversized, multicolored lollipop — an unapologetic, shareable symbol of sugar and control.
+Now, with the hype around the new Barbie, largely from women content creators with T1D, this message may be reaching more families.
+One semi-viral TikTok video by @sugarcoatedsisters featured their version of the Barbie character holding an oversized, multicolored lollipop.

 From Nick Jonas to Barbie

 It took years for Acevedo’s family to truly understand her diagnosis.
 Beyond the confusion between diabetes types, Acevedo often has to explain that even within the T1D community, no two bodies respond the same.
-A walk that lowers one person’s blood sugar might do nothing for another.
-She also faces well-meaning but misguided advice around home remedies — like a friend’s grandmother insisting cinnamon could cure her diabetes.
+For example, a walk that lowers one person’s blood sugar might do nothing for another.
+She also faces well-meaning but misguided advice around home remedies, like a friend’s grandmother insisting cinnamon could cure her diabetes.

 That also includes the new Barbie, who is equipped with a CGM on her arm, an insulin pump attached to her waist and a phone displaying a CGM app.

 She says she wishes a Barbie like this had existed when she was 12, back when she was too embarrassed to wear her CGM in public.
-“I would have just been like, ‘ok, I’m going to be like Barbie, I’m going to get my insulin pump’ — and it would have helped me so much early on,” she said.
+“I would have just been like, ‘ok, I’m going to be like Barbie, I’m going to get my insulin pump,’ ” she said.
+“It would have helped me so much early on.”

 Now, with both a CGM and an insulin pump, managing her diabetes is much easier.
-Back then, she had to take insulin shots every time she ate.
-Today, she simply enters the number of carbohydrates into her phone, which automatically tracks her blood sugar levels.
-That means no more constant finger pricks.
+Acevedo used to have to take insulin shots every time she ate.
+Today, she simply enters the number of carbohydrates into her phone, which automatically tracks her blood sugar levels and eliminates the need for constant finger pricks.

 Issues with self-esteem

-“I wish they understood that it was a constant thing — it’s not just a ‘I take a pill once a day and don’t think about it,’” Acevedo said.
-“You don’t turn it off — it’s a full-time job. … We have, figuratively and literally, a lot of highs and lows that affect us.”
+“I wish they understood that it was a constant thing,” Acevedo said.
+“It’s not just a ‘I take a pill once a day and don’t think about it.’
+It’s a full-time job. […] We have, figuratively and literally, a lot of highs and lows that affect us.”

-The burden was constant: walking to work, she would wonder if her blood sugar was crashing.
-If she didn’t stay on top of it, her energy would tank, affecting her hormones, productivity and self-esteem.
+The vigilance was tough to turn off.
+While walking to work, she would wonder if her blood sugar was crashing.
+If she didn’t stay on top of it, her energy would tank and affect her hormones, productivity and self-esteem.

 Acevedo’s body image also suffered.
-As a teen, Acevedo learned that skipping insulin could make her lose weight quickly — a dangerous discovery that led to hospital stays, exhaustion and depression.
-She was chasing a body image at the expense of her health.
-She later found out how common this is among girls with Type 1: more than half may meet the criteria for an eating disorder.
+Early on, Acevedo learned that skipping insulin could make her lose weight quickly.
+Chasing a certain body image led to hospital stays, exhaustion and depression as a teen.
+She later found out how common this is among girls with Type 1: More than half may meet the criteria for an eating disorder.

 It’s a risk Albanese-O’Neill sees often.
-It’s due to “this constant focus on everything you put in your mouth and counting the carbs in it and not being able to maybe eat something you want to eat right away, et cetera,” she said, adding that this can create an imbalance in your relationship with food.
+It’s due to “this constant focus on everything you put in your mouth and counting the carbs in it and not being able to maybe eat something you want to eat right away,” she said, adding that this can create an imbalance in someone’s relationship with food.

-But teens often don’t talk openly with their caregivers about these struggles.
-That’s where online communities can help.
+But teens often don’t talk openly with their caregivers about these struggles, she said, which is where online communities can help.

 Your child might find their T1D tribe online